llamatatsu/Lumberjack/README.md

 ### ORM (Object-Relational Mapping)

-An ORM (Object-Relational Mapping) framework is used to interact with the SQL database.
+An ORM (Object-Relational Mapping) framework, EFCore, is used to interact with the SQL database.
 This simplifies data access by abstracting away the low-level database operations and allowing developers to work with objects and entities instead.

+### MVC (Model-View-Controller)

+The MVC pattern promotes a clear separation of concerns and improves code maintainability, testability, and reusability.
+It provides a structured approach to building Web API applications by organizing code into logical components and enforcing a separation between business logic, data, and presentation.

 ### Repository Pattern